 FPAUM reflects the assets from which we earn management and advisory fees.
-Our private credit vehicles earn management fees on deployed capital.
 Our vehicles typically earn management and advisory fees based on committed capital, and in certain cases, net invested capital, depending on the fee terms.
 Management and advisory fees based on committed capital are not affected by market appreciation or depreciation.